Pregnancy

 Childcare

-Pregnancy & Illness
+Pregnancy & Sickness

 Pregnancy is not an illness, but unfortunately it can happen that you get sick with pregnancy-related symptoms.
 Do you become ill as a result of your pregnancy?
 Then you must inform your employer as soon as possible, at Flexible Human Services, you report this to social guidance.

-Health Insurance
+Health insurance

 Many employees have their Health Insurance arranged through their employer.
 If you are insured with ZEM (Zorg en Zekerheid) through Flexible Human Services , you are "collectively" insured for the Basic Health Insurance.
 This collective insurance through the employer is only for working people in the Netherlands.
 This means that your (unborn) child is NOT co-insured through this insurance.